 Many children are also suitable for contact lenses.
 This is particularly helpful for children who take part in regular sports activities and they can be successfully worn from an earlier age than most parents expect.
 Ask your optometrist whether contact lenses would be suitable for your child.

 Research shows that Myopia, or short-sightedness, in children is increasing mainly due to the change in lifestyle factors.
 Myopia most commonly affects children between 6 – 13 years, worsening throughout the teenage years as the body grows rapidly.
-Find out more about the symptoms, treatment and management of the condition, visit our Myopia page or read the latest factsheet from the BCLA.
+To find out more about the symptoms, treatment and management of the condition, visit our Myopia page or read the latest factsheet from the BCLA.

 What else can I do to look after my child’s eyes?